Adam Louis Kenet

 About Me

-Adam is a first-year MD-PhD student from New York City.
+Adam is a second-year MD-PhD student from New York City.
 He graduated from Johns Hopkins University with a major in Biomedical Engineering (Immunoengineering focus area) and a minor in Computational Medicine.
 At Johns Hopkins, Adam joined Dr. Anthony Leung’s lab in the Department of Biochemistry and Molecular Biology, where he studied the biophysical properties of poly(ADP-ribose).
 He worked on projects using experimental and simulated smFRET data to investigate the flexibility of poly(ADP-ribose) polymers and their interactions with proteins.
 For his senior project, Adam led a team of students applying machine learning to clinical data (i.e., ECG, vital signs, and labs) to develop a risk score to predict cardiac arrest in the pediatric intensive care unit before onset.
 After graduation, Adam spent two years working in Dr. Grégoire Altan-Bonnet’s lab at the National Cancer Institute of the NIH.
 There, Adam used computational and experimental methods to model tumor response to CAR-T cells in order to understand tumor relapse behavior.
 He helped develop a Python package that automatically processes bioluminescent tumor images, quantifies tumor burden, classifies tumor behavior, and parametrizes tumor dynamics.
 He then applied this pipeline to a large set of pre-clinical experiments (n>1000 mice) conducted to assess the potency of CAR-T cells against leukemia.
 While in Maryland, Adam also worked as an EMT with the Baltimore County and Montgomery County Fire Departments.

 Language